iAmErmac/VR-Flashlight/README.md

 ## Features
 * You can actually hold a flashlight at hand
 * While holding the flashlight, use attack button to turn it on/off
-* 3D and Voxel model available for the flashlight
+* 3D (shaded and PBR) and Voxel model available for the flashlight
 * Optional battery capacity and battery indicator right on the Flashlight model itself
 * Option to attach flashlight on all your weapons (works universally)
 * Quick flashlight toggle to equip/unequip flashlight on off-hand or toggle on/off light when flashlight is weapon mounted